Entries for the 2018 Prime Minister’s Science Prizes are open, offering awards with a combined value of $1 million across five categories.

 The major prize, worth $500,000, is presented to an individual or team whose research has had significant impact in New Zealand or internationally.
 Previous winners have been recognised for research in areas ranging from health to climate change to new energy technologies.

-A tribute has been paid (HERE) to the work of the research team that helped the New Zealand kiwifruit industry claw its way back from the brink of destruction after the discovery of Psa (Pseudomonas syringae pv. actinidiae), a vine-killing disease.
+In 2017, the Prime Minister’s Science Prize was awarded to the research team that helped the New Zealand kiwifruit industry claw its way back from the brink of destruction after the discovery of a vine-killing disease.
+The multi-disciplinary team, led by Plant & Food Research CEO Dr Bruce Campbell, was awarded the prize for its rapid and successful response to Psa (Pseudomonas syringae pv. actinidiae).

-“It will help to accelerate the strong positioning of New Zealand internationally as the pre-eminent area for ensuring food security,” says Bruce.
+“ … help to accelerate the strong positioning of New Zealand internationally as the pre-eminent area for ensuring food security.”